Film review: From Time to Time (2009), directed by Julian Fellowes

 So yes, Tolly can jump from his time back into the early 1800s or late 1700s, and there, he can only be seen/noticed by Susan, Jacob, and Fred Boggis.
 He learns more about the history of his family’s estate (which is under threat of needing to be sold due to lack of money) and his ancestors.

-From Time to Time, which I came across on TV over the Christmas period, said something about “period drama”, so the Squeeze recorded it for me.
+From Time to Time, which I came across on TV over the Christmas period, said something about “period drama”, so Mr T recorded it for me.
 I really enjoyed it.
 Then again, with Maggie Smith and a script written and directed by Julian Fellowes, it’s hard not to.
 The characters are sympathetic, aside from those whose sole purpose it is to be unsympathetic, and likeable, and it’s a touching story with a little bit of magic which feels perfectly suited for the Christmas period, somehow.

 It’s sweet, it’s well acted, and it’s surprisingly unheard of, which is a great shame.
 It’s not the most brilliant thing ever, perhaps, but it has oodles of charm and appeal – and Hugh Bonneville in a cravat.